neura-sx/graphene-book/book/interfaces/FAQs.md

 Thus the OpenLedger GUI cannot be connected to a private witness node, as this GUI uses the `https` protocol.

-## Retreiving private keys from the GUI
+## Retrieving private keys from the GUI
 > How can I retrieve private keys from the GUI?

 In the GUI, choose one of your accounts and then: